-Increasing Parent Involvement: FY, EL, and LI students' families are less involved at school, as evidenced by survey participation (about 25% of parents respond) and attendance at parent events.
+Increasing Parent Involvement: FY, EL, and LI students' families are less involved at school, as evidenced by survey participation (about 15% of parents respond) and attendance at parent events.

-Communication with parents has been modified to attempt to align with parent preference and will be provided by, but not limited to, the following: School Messenger, Bloomz, Class Dojo, Newsletters, district/school website, Attendance Messaging.
+Communication with parents has been modified to attempt to align with parent preference and will be provided by, but not limited to, the following: School Messenger, Remind, Class Dojo, Newsletters, district/school website, Attendance Messaging.
 Staff also demonstrate a need for progressional development on how to partner with parents of FY, EL, and LI students.
 We expect these actions to increase student engagement and attendance for EL, LI, and FY.

-Increasing Sports & Clubs/Activities to promote pupil engagement: These opportunities are linked to improved attendance and decreased disciplinary incidents.
-Because FY, EL, and LI students are overrepresented in chronic absences and suspensions, each school site will maintain multiple opportunities for students to participate in well-rounded activities, including athletics and other activities (i.e., Art, STEM).
-1st & 2nd grade swim lesson opportunity specifically targets low-income students who generally do not have swim lessons provided by their families.
-Because 84% of students are low-income, the lessons are provided for the whole class at these grade levels.
-We expect these actions to lead to increased student engagement for FY, EL, and LI students which will result in increased attendance, lower suspensions, and increased academic achievement.
+Increasing Sports & Clubs/Activities to promote pupil engagement: These opportunities are linked to improved attendance and academic achievement RCA will maintain multiple opportunities for students to participate in extracurricular activities, including athletics and other clubs (i.e., Art, WES Camp, Archery).

+Because 70% of students are low-income, they would have limited opportunities to participate in activities of this nature.
+Outdoor fitness equipment onsite is another example of providing opportunities for students to engage in physical activity to promote health and fitness since they do not attend traditional PE classes.
+We expect these actions to lead to increased student engagement for FY, EL, and LI students which will result in increased attendance and increased academic achievement.

-Increasing & Improving Social-Emotional & Behavioral Supports: FY, EL, and LI students were considered first due to the higher percentage who have greater social-emotional needs and do not access support outside of school (based on counseling referrals).
+Increasing & Improving Social-Emotional & Behavioral Supports: FY, EL, and LI students were considered first due to the higher percentage who have greater social-emotional needs and ACE scores.
+They often do not access support outside of school (based on counseling referrals).
 Even though FY have outside services, they often require a high degree of support during the school day as well.
 These needs have resulted in an increase of counseling support and interventions available at each school site, primarily for these student groups, although other students may benefit as well.
 FY, EL, and LI students are given priority for receiving these supports at school.

-Overall suspension rates in 2019 were 34%.
-Both FY and LI rates indicate a need for increased social-emotional and behavioral supports.
-We expect these actions to lead to increased student well-being for FY, EL, and LI students which will result in increased attendance, lower suspensions, and increased academic achievement.
+We expect these actions to lead to increased student well-being for FY, EL, and LI students which will result in increased attendance and academic achievement.